The Australian Supplier Comparison

 A cheap vial without a current batch record isn't a bargain; it's an unknown.

-A lower sticker price means nothing if the seller won't show a batch record.
-You're not comparing identical boxes on a shelf.
+A lower sticker price means nothing if the seller will not show a batch record.
+You are not comparing identical boxes on a shelf.

 Batch ID visible before checkout